adamblumoff/debate-bench/docs/cli-reference.md

 # DebateBench CLI Reference

 Authoritative reference for every `debatebench` command and option.
 Defaults reflect the current code (Python 3.9+, Typer).
+DebateBench is a judge-driven, preference-based evaluation harness; Elo and win rates are secondary relationships (aggregates) derived from judge outcomes, not ground-truth accuracy measures.

 ## Conventions
 - Defaults shown in parentheses.